 - What in the heck is a water pan?

-All of us have to start somewhere and some of us have some prior knowledge while others do not.. to get started let's back up and learn some technical terms from the dictionary of Jeff.
+To get started let's back up and learn some technical terms from the dictionary of Jeff.

 Charcoal: chunks of fuel that normally comes in 2 different types, briquette and lump.